 Step 4: Monitor your credit to watch your progress

-Monitoring your credit after bankruptcy is one of the best uses of a credit monitoring service aside from ID theft prevention.
+Monitoring your credit after bankruptcy is one of the best uses of a credit monitoring service aside from ID theft protection.
 After all, if you’re not watching your credit score, how do you know if what you’re doing is having the effect you want?

 You’ll also be able to see when you’ve recovered enough to do bigger things, like buy a new home.
 Once you have your credit score back to a level you’re happy with, you can cancel your service or keep it going to make sure you maintain the highest score possible 365 days a year.

-A special note on niggling collection issues
+A special note on pesky collection issues